Lillafüred: Ottó Herman's house

 A small museum dedicated to the well-known ornithologist and polymath Ottó Herman.
 (Not to be confused with Ottó Herman Museum, which is in downtown Miskolc).

 Miller's Rock

 There are two different local legends explaining why there is a crucifix on the top of the rock.
 According to the better-known version, the daughter of a rich miller jumped down from the rock with her lover, the miller's poor apprentice, because her parents didn't allow them to marry.
 The other legend claims an old miller jumped from the rock when he learned that his young wife was cheating on him.
 This second version is less commonly known, but it was mentioned by the famous author Mór Jókai in one of his books.

 Fehérkőlápa

-The area south from Lillafüred Valley gets its name ("marsh of the white stone") from a rock which provides views of the area, and a nearby marsh.
-The place is within Bükk National Park.
-There is a guesthouse there, which is depicted in Vilmos Kondor's novel Budapest Noir.
+The area south from Lillafüred Valley gets its name ("marsh of the white stone") from a cliff that provides views of the area and nearby hills.
+It is a popular hiking destination within Bükk National Park.